Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

-We compute KU-based feature importance for the KUCLS as follows.
-First, we apply SHAP to the KUCLS and calculate the absolute SHAP value for each feature across every file (i.e., record) in the dataset of a release.
-Next, for each feature, we sum the SHAP values of all files (i.e., records) in the dataset.
+We compute feature importances for KUM as follows.
+First, we apply SHAP to KUM and calculate the absolute SHAP value for each feature across every file (i.e., record) in the dataset of a release.
+Next, for each feature, we sum the SHAP values of all files (i.e., all records) in the dataset.
 We follow this approach for all the 100 bootstraps of every release.
 As a result we obtain a distribution of the sum of SHAP values for every feature across all releases.
-Then, we apply the Scott-Knott ESD technique on the distribution of the sum of SHAP values generated from the 100 bootstraps of every release.
+Then, we apply the SK-ESD technique~\citep{mittas_ranking_feature_TSE} on the distribution of the sum of SHAP values generated from the 100 bootstraps of every release.
 As a result, we obtain a feature ranking for each release.
-For example, in release jruby-1.1, the most important feature of the KUCLS is Inheritance (rank 1), the second most important feature is Exception (rank 2) and so on.
-There can be ties, i.e., two features with same importance are given the same rank.
+Since there can be ties, two features with same importance are given the same rank.
 By taking all releases, we can produce a feature rank distribution for each feature.
-To summarize the results across all releases, we apply the Scott-Knott ESD technique again on the feature rank distributions, similarly to~\citet{ghotra_feature_importance_ICSME}.
-The SK-ESD is a method of multiple comparison that leverages a hierarchical clustering to partition the set of treatment values (e.g., medians or means) into statistically distinct groups with non-negligible difference~\citep{mittas_ranking_feature_TSE}.
+To summarize the results across all releases, we apply the SK-ESD technique again on the feature rank distributions, similarly to~\citet{ghotra_feature_importance_ICSME}.
 As a result, we obtain a final rank for each feature.
-We use Tim Menzies’s implementation of the Scott-Knott ESD technique, which employs non-parametric statistical tests and the Cliff’s Delta measure of effect size~\citep{tim_sk}.